 As we continued to expand in California and establish hubs in a few cities, we were then able to use that example as a blueprint to grow into other states.
 At this stage of our expansion, we focused on building hubs in states where there was a demand for our services from our clients with national footprints.
 In Florida, we started in Orlando and then leveraged our network to build into Ocala and Tampa.

 This strategy led us to successfully open 12 offices around the country.

 Letting clients be the guide worked with my other company, Winnie & Kat, as well.
 As a women’s clothing social selling business, I started where I lived in California and expanded based on demand through my network who had connections with similar interests in other states.
 This led to an expansion into Detroit, where friends of friends had heard about the business and developed an interest.
 By letting the customers lead, we expanded to 47 states in less than three years and doubled sales year-over-year.

-THREE: Use agencies to staff up in the first few months.
+Step #3: Use agencies to staff up in the first few months.

-This can be done through hiring a full-time employee, but a great place to start is through contract work or leveraging staffing agencies.
+Growing your business can be done through hiring a full-time employee, but a great place to start is through contract work or leveraging staffing agencies.

 Agencies are not just for white-collar workers.
-There are companies like peopleready, for example, that provide workers who can do everything from janitorial to construction.
+There are companies like PeopleReady, for example, that provide workers who can do everything from janitorial to construction.
 Staffing agencies not only relieve you of the time commitment that it takes to interview and screen new employees.
 They can also provide background checks and verify employment eligibility.

 By using a local staffing agency, you don’t need to worry about setting up payroll in that state.
 The only fee you would need to worry about is the contractor’s hourly rate.
 Staffing agencies also must handle workers’ compensation and unemployment insurance, although you will want to check with a lawyer about your own company’s responsibility to your contract workers and understand if you fall into a co-employment situation.